facette/docs/content/configuration.md

 ## Catalog Setup

 Configuring the catalog consists in defining data *providers*.
-At this point, we strongly recommend you to have read about the [architecture of Facette][3] to understand how the catalog works.
+At this point, we strongly recommend reading about the [architecture of Facette][3] to understand how the catalog works.

 ### Definining Providers